Fight Club: The spiritual fight of Tyler Durden

 Behind the inconspicuous mask of the passive consumer, however, is a great unrest.
 Because of insomnia, he is looking for a doctor in the hope that he quickly prescribes some pills against his suffering.
 Instead, he is referred to self-help groups to learn what real suffering is.
 The visit of such meetings – for example, of cancer patients – under false identity and the respective illness, gives him a temporary reassurance.
 However, when he encounters Marla (Helena Bonham Carter), who acts also a sick person at these meetings, the unexpected stability breaks again.
 Between the two arises a brittle relationship, which is characterized by constant approach and repulsion.

 It is a fundamental change when the protagonist (Edward Norton) meets the “second” Tyler Durden (Brad Pitt), with whom he then also establishes a fight club.
 As it will turn out, this figure exists as an independent person only in his imagination.
 In fact, it is about himself, he acts as a Pitt-Tyler (for example, if he believes he is asleep), who represents all those personality parts, which are tired of the life guidance to date.
 Pitt-Tyler formulates a crucial sentence during a speech – exactly in the middle of the film – in which he condemns the pursuit of hated jobs for the purpose of meaningless consumption: “Our great war is a spiritual one, our great depression is our life.”
-Film reveals itself here as the symbolization of an inner-psychical process that leads from material enslavement to spiritual liberation.
+The film reveals itself as the symbolization of an inner process that leads from material enslavement to spiritual liberation.

 Light up the shadow